Remembering Leslie: Release and composition

 The digital version of the album was released on various streaming platforms on March 24, 2023, followed by the physical album release on March 31, 2023.
-As part of the album promotion, several tracks were unveiled as pre-release singles.
-"An Affair", features rap lyrics written and performed by Anson Lo, was released on January 20.
-The lyrics describe a mindset of seeking pleasure and indulging in extramarital affairs without harboring any hope for love.
-The second single, "Awareness", performed by Mike Tsang and released on February 10, embraces a contemporary electronic style.
-The lyrics describe the protagonist in a moment of reflective tranquility, and being away from the hustle and bustle of life.
-The third single, "Addicted Beauty", sung by Jasmine Yam and released on February 17, deliberately infuses elements of rock to highlight both the explosive and gentle facets of Yam's vocals.
-Lyrically, the song depicts the heroine's infatuation with her lover, using metaphors that liken the lover's beauty to a poisonous snake, illustrating the intense and entangled nature of their relationship.
+As part of the album promotion, several tracks were released as pre-release singles.
+"An Affair," featuring rap lyrics written and performed by Anson Lo, was released on January 20.
+The lyrics depict a mindset of seeking pleasure and indulging in extramarital affairs without expectation of love.
+The second single, "Awareness," performed by Mike Tsang and released on February 10, adopts a contemporary electronic style.
+Its lyrics describe the protagonist in a moment of reflective tranquility, away from the hustle and bustle of life.
+The third single, "Addicted Beauty," sung by Jasmine Yam and released on February 17, incorporates elements of rock to highlight both the explosive and gentle facets of Yam's vocals.
+Lyrically, it portrays the heroine's infatuation with her lover, using metaphors that liken the lover's beauty to a poisonous snake, illustrating the intense and entangled nature of their relationship.

-The fourth single, "My Life", performed by Gigi Yim and released on February 24, illustrates the heroine's numerous tribulations of love, expressing appreciation and gratitude for encountering true love.
-Clarence Hui, the songwriter, personally commented on Yim's performance, praising her "honest...simple approach that still emoti[o]nally moves the wheel of time".
-The dance track titled "Miss You Much", performed by the girl group XiX, was also released on February 24.
-Initially adapted from Janet Jackson's song of the same name (1989), this rendition was noted for incorporating "new groove elements" and showcasing rap lyrics contributed by the girl group members.
-The final single, titled "Chase", performed by Keung To and released on March 16, maintains the original and authentic essence of the classic song despite its new music arrangement, avoiding additional elements like Rap.
-The lyrics portray a protagonist who, having pursued fame and fortune, comes to the realization that love is the utmost priority in life after encountering his soulmate.
+The fourth single, "My Life," performed by Gigi Yim and released on February 24, explores the heroine's numerous tribulations of love, expressing appreciation and gratitude for encountering true love.
+Clarence Hui, the songwriter, personally commented on Yim's performance, praising her "honest...simple approach that still emoti[o]nally moves the wheel of time."
+The dance track "Miss You Much," performed by the girl group XiX and also released on February 24, was adapted from Janet Jackson's song of the same name (1989) and noted for incorporating "new groove elements" alongside rap sections performed by the group.
+The final single, titled "Chase," performed by Keung To and released on March 16, preserves the original essence of the classic song despite a new arrangement, without adding rap.
+Its lyrics depict a protagonist who, having pursued fame and fortune, realizes that love is the utmost priority in life after meeting his soulmate.

-Other tracks include "Monica", which features an arrangement characterized by an "energetic and down-to-earth" band sound.
-The lyrics delve into the protagonist's memories and regrets following the breakup with their lover.
-"Stand Up" carries a blend of rock and electronic beats.
-"Stop Fooling Around" incorporates brass instrumentation in its arrangement and was described to evoke a "sensual vibe conveying a brief encounter between lonely souls".
-The lyrics depict one's weariness with constantly seeking thrills and engaging in a changing partners romantic life.
-In contrast to its original romantic ballad, "A Man of Intention" presents a "cute and dynamic" revamped version.
-"Countdown with You" embraces elements of EDM in its composition, with lyrics welcoming and counting down to the end of the world.
-"Greatest Heat" tackles the theme of passionate and intense love with a "soulful and rhythmical" approach.
+Other tracks include "Monica," featuring an "energetic and down-to-earth" band arrangement, with lyrics reflecting the protagonist's memories and regrets after a breakup.
+"Stand Up" blends rock and electronic elements, while "Stop Fooling Around" incorporates brass instrumentation and evokes a "sensual vibe conveying a brief encounter between lonely souls."
+Its lyrics portray weariness with a transient romantic lifestyle.
+In contrast to its original ballad version, "A Man of Intention" presents a "cute and dynamic" reinterpretation.
+"Countdown with You" incorporates EDM elements, with lyrics counting down to the end of the world.
+"Greatest Heat" addresses passionate and intense love through a "soulful and rhythmical" approach.